 Did you know that when asked, over 87% of parents admitted that they didn’t have life insurance in place should the worst happen?

-At MyBump2Baby we are keen to change this and we are really excited to be working with trusted financial advisors throughout the UK on a campaign to raise awareness on this important subject in a bid to protect more parents and families should the worst happen.
+At MyBump2Baby we are keen to change this and we are really excited to be working with trusted financial advisers throughout the UK on a campaign to raise awareness on this important subject in a bid to protect more parents and families should the worst happen.

 Many parents admit that life insurance is a subject they often don’t like to think about as it means thinking about our own mortality.
 Unfortunately, life insurance is often taken it out when we have witnessed the awful repercussions of what can happen when someone sadly passes away without it, often leaving family unable to pay bills and maintain the lifestyle they had before.

-MyBump2Baby will have one trusted financial advisor in each town throughout the UK that growing families can build a lifelong relationship with to ensure that your family is looked after if the worst should happen to you or your loved one.
+MyBump2Baby will have one trusted financial adviser in each town throughout the UK that growing families can build a lifelong relationship with to ensure that your family is looked after if the worst should happen to you or your loved one.

 Today we have our guest Andy Sutcliffe our Preston based financial advisor from Paul Schofield Wealth Management Ltd answering few general questions you may have on life insurance.